 Verification Gateway Links and Deadlines for Manchester Community College

 Once forms are submitted for verification, Inceptia will review your file and make corrections to your FAFSA, if necessary.
-Information will then be sent to the Financial Aid office.
-From there, we can determine your eligibility and award you, if applicable.
-Review of documents take approximately one week, although during peak registration periods, Inceptia’s review can require even more time.
+Results will then be sent to the Financial Aid office.
+From there, we can determine your eligibility and award you, if eligible.
+Review of documents takes approximately one week, although during peak registration periods, Inceptia’s review can require even more time.
 You will receive periodic emails informing you of your current status.
 This information can also be checked through your myCommNet account.
 Once you are awarded financial aid, your myCommNet account should display your award.

-- Don’t assume that, once you complete the FAFSA, you are finished with the financial aid application.
+- Don’t assume that, once you complete the FAFSA, you are finished with the financial aid process.